 please inquire at email@example.com

-Vienna's newest act puts a unique twist on a turn-of-the-last century dance, originally created by Loie Fuller.
+This act puts a unique twist on a turn-of-the-last century dance originally created by Loie Fuller.

-Her hypnotic dance will move and excite, as she takes you with her to Valhalla.
+Her hypnotic dance will excite and move you, as she takes you with her to Valhalla.

 (Or, "The Snagged Stocking") First performed in London and Paris, Vienna's most popular act pays homage to a magical time during the turn of the last century known as "La Belle Époque".